shrijan/patcher/docroot/modules/contrib/migrate_plus/migrate_example_advanced/README.txt

 study and understand those examples first, and use migrate_example_advanced to learn about specific techniques beyond those basics.
-This example doesn't have the narrative form of migrate_example - it's more of a grab-bag demonstrating varous features, and is more of a reference for, say, copying the code to set up an XML migration.
+This example doesn't have the narrative form of migrate_example - it's more of a grab-bag demonstrating various features, and is more of a reference for, say, copying the code to set up an XML migration.
 An index of things demonstrated by this module:

 Multiple vocabularies populated in one migration